-A highly skilled drug crime defense attorney who has successfully defended just about every type of drug case for over 25 years, David Pflaum protects the rights of his clients and gets the best possible results for them.
+The highly skilled drug crime defense attorney, David Pflaum has over 25 years of experience and is dedicated to protecting the rights of his clients and getting the best possible results for them.

 The fact that a police officer may have discovered drugs in someone’s possession, car or home, or claims that the drugs were being transported or possessed for sale, does not mean that there is enough evidence for a conviction.